 As you tap your hand, repeat aloud the belief, physical pain, or experience of hurt you are dealing with as you—most important—tune in to the emotion that belief or hurt brings forth.
 Do this three times.

-“Even though I’m afraid to ask for a raise, I deeply and completely love and accept myself.
-Or, Even though I believe I don’t deserve to be successful, I deeply and completely love and accept myself.”
+Or, “Even though I believe I don’t deserve to be successful, I deeply and completely love and accept myself.”

-Once you’ve tapped the “karate chop” spot while you repeat that phrase 3 times, begin the tapping sequence below while continuing to focus on the past hurt, limiting belief, emotion, stress, pain, or source of anxiety.
+Continue tapping on the “karate chop” spot on your hand while you repeat that phrase 3 times, then proceed with the tapping sequence below while continuing to focus on the past hurt, limiting belief, emotion, stress, pain, or source of anxiety.

 Tap 5 to 7 times firmly at each point.
 Accompany each tapping point with a statement that keeps you focused on the emotion.

 EFT Tapping Sequence Example

 Here’s an overview of what a typical clinical EFT tapping session looks like.